Iraq Body Count project: Academic publications

 Between 2009 and 2011, IBC published three papers in peer reviewed academic journals, co-authored with researchers from King's College London and Royal Holloway, University of London.
 Each paper uses IBC data to evaluate different aspects of civilian casualties during the war.

-The first paper, published in the New England Journal of Medicine in April, 2009, analyses civilian deaths between 2003 and 2008 according to weapon types used.
+The first paper, published in the New England Journal of Medicine in April 2009, analyses civilian deaths between 2003 and 2008 according to weapon types used.
 Among the findings were that, "execution after abduction or capture was the single most common form of death overall," and that, "events involving air attacks and mortar fire were the most dangerous" to Iraqi females and children.

-The second paper, published in PLoS Medicine in February, 2011, analyses civilian deaths between 2003 and 2008 according to perpetrator, weapon, time, and location.
+The second paper, published in PLoS Medicine in February 2011, analyses civilian deaths between 2003 and 2008 according to perpetrator, weapon, time, and location.
 The paper found that most deaths during the period were, "inflicted by unknown perpetrators, primarily through extrajudicial executions."
 The paper also utilized what the authors refer to as the "Dirty War Index" which evaluates the behavior of different perpetrators or weapon types in terms of the proportion of women and children killed, with higher DWI ratios suggesting tactics or weapons that are more indiscriminate toward civilians.
 The study found that unknown perpetrators firing mortars had the highest DWI ratio, followed by Coalition Forces air attacks, leading the authors to advise that such weapons should not be used in populated areas.

 The third paper, published in September, 2011, in a special edition of The Lancet for the 10 year anniversary of the September 11 attacks of 2001, focused on casualties of both civilians and Coalition soldiers specifically by suicide bomb attacks in Iraq between 2003 and 2010.
 This paper found that there had been at least 12,284 Iraqi civilians and 200 Coalition soldiers killed in at least 1,003 suicide bombings during the period.
 The study also found that these bombings had "injured no fewer than 30,644 Iraqi civilians," and that, "children are less likely to survive their suicide bomb injuries than adults."

 Criticisms and counter-criticisms

-The IBC has received criticism from many sides.
+The IBC has received criticism from multiple sides.
 Some critics have focused on potential bias of sources.
 Others have raised concerns about the difficulty of distinguishing civilians from combatants.
 Others have criticized it for over or undercounting.

 Some critics, often on the political right, claimed that the IBC numbers were an overcount, and that the numbers were suspect due to the antiwar bias of the IBC members.
 For example; 26 July 2005 National Review article, "Bad Counts.
 An unquestioning media."

 Others, often on the political left, criticized media and government willingness to quote IBC figures more approvingly than the much higher estimate coming from the Lancet study that came out in October 2004.